viadee/vpav_case_study/docs/README.md

 An overlay specifies the number of errors found on an element.
 Details can be seen by clicking on the overlay.
 All errors are laid out in a table below the model.
 Clicking on the rulename opens the corresponding documentation.

 ## Installation/Usage
 There are two ways of installation.
 We recommend to use the JUnit approach as follows.

 ### Maven
-If you use Maven, add the dependency to your POM:
+You can start the validation as a Maven plugin.
+Therefore, add the dependency to your POM:

 ```xml
 <dependency>